alexanderchan/memocache/README.md

 This also supports the stale while revalidate pattern allowing to return stale data while fetching fresh data in the background.

-## Motivation

-It can be a lot of setup to use a cache.
-This package provides a simple to use cache that supports stale while revalidation.
-The typical pattern for caching requires:

-- finding a good key to use for the cache
-- checking if the key exists in the cache
-- if the key does not exist, fetching the data and storing it in the cache
-- if the key does exist, returning the data from the cache
-- optionally:
-  - setting a TTL on the cached value
-  - setting a stale while revalidation policy
-  - setting a cache store
-  - setting up encrypted caches

-One may also want to write back to multiple stores such as an in memory TTL Cache, a local sqlite instance, or Redis.
-This package provides a simple to use API that supports all of these features.

-We use the stable stringified hash popularized by react-query to generate the cache key.
-This allows for easy generation of the cache key based on the function signature and arguments allowing us to easily memoize functions.

-This also supports the stale while revalidate pattern allowing to return stale data while fetching fresh data in the background.

 ```ts
 // with memocache
 const { createCachedFunction } = createCache({